pchemguy/SQLiteICUex/docs/develop/SPEC.md

 Implement `icuex`, a statically integrated SQLite extension providing:

-* Two automatically registered ICU collations.
+* Two automatically available ICU collations.
 * Unicode case folding.
 * Unicode normalization and normalized search-key generation.

-`icuex` is not a loadable extension and shall expose no supported public C API.
-Its complete user-facing interface is SQL.
+`icuex` is not a loadable extension.
+Its complete supported user-facing interface is SQL.

 The extension shall be compiled only as part of a custom SQLite amalgamation in which:

 1. SQLite’s `ext/icu/icu.c` is enabled.
-2. The contents of `icu.c` occur in the same C translation unit before `icuex.c`.
+2. `icu.c` occurs in the same C translation unit before `icuex.c`.
 3. `icuex.c` may therefore reuse `static` implementation details from `icu.c`, particularly:

    ```c